The Plumbing

 III.
 The Identity Problem

-Ritchie Torres, the congressman from the South Bronx discussed in the companion post, is H4NY15024 to the FEC, ICPSR 21500 to VoteView, Bioguide T000474 to Congress.gov, and CID N00036154 to OpenSecrets.
-Four strings of characters that mean "Ritchie Torres" in four different institutional languages.
-The chain that connects a dollar donated to Torres's campaign to a vote Torres cast on the House floor runs: contribution → FEC committee ID → FEC candidate ID → Bioguide (via YAML crosswalk) → vote record.
+Zachary Nunn, a congressman from Iowa is H4NY15024 to the FEC, ICPSR 21500 to VoteView, Bioguide T000474 to Congress.gov, and CID N00036154 to OpenSecrets.
+Four strings of characters that mean "Zachary Nunn" in four different institutional languages.
+The chain that connects a dollar donated to Nunn's campaign to a vote Nunn cast on the House floor runs: contribution → FEC committee ID → FEC candidate ID → Bioguide (via YAML crosswalk) → vote record.
 Four joins.
 Each one can fail.
 The committee master file has committees with no candidate.
 The candidate file has candidates with no Bioguide mapping.
 The YAML crosswalk has legislators from 1789 who, for reasons that will be obvious upon reflection, lack FEC identifiers.

 The legislator mapping is, comparatively, clean.
 There are 12,000 of them, each a public figure with a paper trail.
 The donor mapping is where the disclosure system's architectural choice becomes most consequential.

 Because the FEC doesn't assign donor IDs, my pipeline has to decide whether ROBERT JOHNSON and BOB JOHNSON are the same person.
 I use Jaro-Winkler similarity at a 0.92 threshold with 70/30 name-to-employer weighting.
 At 0.92, they merge.
 At 0.93, they don't.
-The threshold is a knob.
-The knob creates a reality.
-Every number downstream, including the 21.3%, lives in that reality.
+The difference between one person and three people can be a 0.01 change in a similarity threshold.
+I set it to 0.92 and Bob Johnson is one guy.
+I set it to 0.93 and he's triplets.
+Every number downstream, including the 6.64%, lives in that reality.

 Here is the thing I keep coming back to: the FEC has 36 million contribution records.
 If those records had stable donor IDs (the way, say, the Social Security Administration assigns stable IDs to earners),5 the entire donor-industry analysis would be trivial.
 You could look up a donor, see their employer, classify their industry, and connect them to their contributions in a single query.
-The reason it requires a deduplication engine running fuzzy string matching at thresholds chosen by a person staring at pairs of records at his desk is that the FEC designed a system for filing, not for understanding, and the difference between those two design goals is the difference between JOHNSON, ROBERT appearing three times as three different people and JOHNSON, ROBERT appearing once as one person with three contributions.
+The reason it requires a deduplication engine running fuzzy string matching at thresholds chosen by a person staring at pairs of records at his desk is that the FEC designed a system for filing, and filing requires fidelity to the form, and fidelity to the form means three records for one person, and three records for one person means the difference between understanding and noise is a similarity threshold set by feel.

 Three contributions, incidentally, totaling $6,200, to the same legislator, in the same cycle, from the same human being who happens to have a nickname and a job change.
 The mirror reflects three donations from three strangers.
 The map, if you build one, shows one person with a pattern.